CREATIVE WRITING FELLOWSHIPS: Need Help?

 Yes.
 The form requires your Zip+4.
 If you do not know your full zip code, you may look it up at www.usps.com/zip4/.

-What happens if my name appears on or in my manuscript?
+What happens if my name appears on or in my manuscript material?

 Your application will be ineligible for further consideration and will not be reviewed by the panel.
-If you are submitting an excerpt from a memoir or other personal essay, double check to make sure your name is not in the manuscript.
+Double check to make sure your first or last name is not in the manuscript material.

 Will I be able to update my application after the deadline?

 No. No changes or additions to the application or manuscript will be accepted once your application has been submitted.
-If you feel you've made an error on your application and it is before the deadline, you may contact the Literature program for guidance by calling or emailing the Literature Fellowships hotline.
+If you feel you've made an error on your application and it is before the deadline, you may contact the Literary Arts staff for guidance by calling or emailing the Literature Fellowships hotline.

 Should I list everything I've published to show I'm eligible just in case there's a question?

-No, please don't.
-If you can establish your eligibility with one book, please just list that book.
+No. If you can establish your eligibility with one book, just list that book.
 If you're unsure if the book meets our eligibility requirements, list journal publications as well, but only as many as you need to establish your eligibility.
-Our panelists will not see your publications.
+Our panelists will not see your publications list.

 I don't have all the information on all of my necessary publications to establish eligibility.
 Is that a problem?